AlanLopez1017/Project-MLPvsCNN/README.md

    git clone https://github.com/AlanLopez1017/Project-MLPvsCNN.git

-3. Install dependencies:
+2. Install dependencies:
-4.

    pip install -r requirements.txt

-5. Run experiments by selecting the specific experiment in main_experiment:
+3. Run experiments by selecting the specific experiment in main_experiment:
-6.

    python main_experiments.py

-7. You can use the report.ipynb to check all the code to save the results.
+4. You can use the report.ipynb to check all the results that were saved into the directory specified in main_experiment.